coveo/source.coveo.com/_posts/2015-11-21-using-react-jsx-with-typescript.md

 That's it!
 You've created your first TypeScript React project.
 Hope you enjoy developing with it as much as we do!

-> Note that i've intentionally left [webpack](http://webpack.github.io/docs/) out of this tutorial to keep it short but as you project grows to more than one file, a module loader will be necessary.
+> Note that i've intentionally left [webpack](http://webpack.github.io/docs/) out of this tutorial to keep it short but as your project grows to more than one file, a module loader will be necessary.